Western Union Telegraph Building: Utilities and elevators

 In the cellar were six steam tubular boilers of 40 hp each; three were used to heat the building, while the other three were used to power the machinery, including the elevators, pneumatic tubes, and hoisters.
 On this floor were 18 wells, which were each sunk 50 ft deep to a water stratum below the underlying layer of hardpan.
 The wells could extract a combined 300 gal of water per minute.
 Another pump could send up to 1000 gal per minute to water tanks in the upper stories.
 The wells were placed because Post or Western Union assumed the Croton Aqueduct would not provide enough water in case of a fire.

 The Western Union Building was built with three passenger elevators and one freight lift.
 The passenger elevators ran between the ground-level lobby and the fifth floor, while the smaller freight lift was powered by steam and extended between the cellar and the tenth floor.
 Two of the passenger elevators, for public use, were powered by steam and had a capacity of eighteen passengers each.
 The third passenger elevator, exclusively for Western Union employees, could fit fourteen passengers and was originally hydraulically powered.
-The hydraulic employee elevator was hard for the elevator operator to control, so in 1891 it was replaced with a steam elevator.
+The hydraulic employee elevator was hard for the elevator operator to control, so in 1891, it was replaced with a steam elevator.
 A set of iron stairs also connected all floors.
 The clock tower could be accessed by a flight of stairs.

 A pneumatic tube system delivered messages between the operating room and the ground-floor departments.
 The pneumatic tubes from the operating room also connected to the Corn Exchange, the Produce Exchange, and an auxiliary Western Union office on Pearl Street.

 History

 Western Union had been founded in 1851 as the New York and Mississippi Valley Printing Telegraph Company.
 It was renamed the Western Union Telegraph Company in 1856.
-After its acquisitions of several major competitors in the 1860s, Western Union became a major provider of transcontinental and transoceanic telegraph services in the late 19th century.
+After it acquired several major competitors in the 1860s, Western Union became a major provider of transcontinental and transoceanic telegraph services in the late 19th century.
 The company relocated to New York City from Rochester, New York, in 1866.
 Its first New York City headquarters was at 145 Broadway, slightly south of the Western Union Building's site.